catseye/Tamsin/doc/Tamsin.markdown

 "production-defined scanner" or just "production scanner".
 In the following, we use a production scanner based on the `scanner` production.

 We'll use the following scanner in the next few examples.

-  It distinguishes
-only `(`, `)`, and strings of alphanumeric characters, while ignoring spaces.
-(Kind of like a S-expression scanner.)
+It accepts only the tokens `cat` and `dog`, and no other symbols.
 Note that we are not `using` it yet in this example; this example just demonstrates that the `token` production returns tokens.